Censorship and Repression: Music During Argentina’s Years Under Military Dictatorship

 The arts were one of the first areas to be targeted by the regime.
 Thousands of books were banned by the government, including works by Karl Marx, Gabriel García Márquez and Juan Domingo Perón, along with many films and popular magazines.
 Given the naturally rebellious nature of music, it was only a matter of time before the musicians of Argentina were attacked too.
 It wasn’t only songs with political references that were censored, many songs were censored simply for being considered ‘inappropriate’ by the regime.

-Plan Cóndor and Censorship Across Latin America
+Plan Cóndor and censorship across Latin America

 During the years 1976-1983, Argentina wasn’t the only country of Latin America to be living under a military dictatorship, in fact, all of the countries bordering Argentina were living similar realities.
 Between Argentina, Chile, Bolivia, Uruguay and Paraguay, an agreement was signed to mark what would be known as Plan Cóndor.
 Brazil, Ecuador and Perú would also sign later on.